Dylan Wickman

 Reporter Profile

-Before joining Today’s News-Herald, Wickman was a journalism student at Arizona State University pursuing his Bachelor’s.
-During his time in university, Wickman had many different internships in the journalism industry, such as a breaking news reporter for the Arizona Republic, a photographer at Cronkite News, a marketing communications coordinator at ASU’s Educational Outreach and Student Services Department and a content producer for Sport Endorse or Dublin, Ireland.
-He hopes to continue to be a vessel for people to tell their stories through his [position] here.
+Before joining Today’s News-Herald, Wickman was a journalism student at Arizona State University pursuing his bachelor’s degree.
+During his time at the university, he held several internships in the journalism industry, including as a breaking news reporter for The Arizona Republic, a photographer at Cronkite News, a marketing communications coordinator for ASU’s Educational Outreach and Student Services Department, and a content producer for Sport Endorse in Dublin, Ireland.
+He hopes to continue serving as a vessel for people to tell their stories through his role as an education reporter.

 Beat: Education in rural Northwest Arizona